If you don’t prep the surface or apply too many coats, teak oil turns sticky. So, how to fix sticky teak oil?

-- Leave for about 5 minutes for the teak oil to be dissolved
+- Wait 5 minutes for the excess Teak oil to dissolve.

-- Use a clean cloth to wipe the excess Teak oil off of the surface
+- Use a clean cloth to wipe the remaining Teak oil.

-The second method is to remove the Teak oil entirely.
-This method works if the sticky Teak oil is caused by poor surface preparation or application of the wood oil.
-For this method, you will need to soften the Teak oil and then remove it from the surface.
+You can fix sticky Teak oil by removing it entirely.
+This method works if the sticky finish is caused by poor surface preparation or bad application.
+You must dissolve the wood oil and then remove it from the surface.

 Here is a guide:

-- Let the mineral spirits soak for at least 10 minutes
+- Allow the mineral spirits to soak into the coating for 10 minutes.

-- Soak a clean rag in mineral spirits
+- Damp a rag with mineral spirits and remove stubborn Teak oil.